The How to Fix a Relationship Roadmap

 Part I: Four Essential Rules of the Road

 That means that when you talk, share information about yourself, the mistakes you've made, and how you would like to handle sensitive situations differently in the future.
 Do not cross the center line and talk about your partner, guess what he or she thinks or feels, or tell him or her what to do.
 Just like crossing the center lane on a highway, crossing from your lane to your partner's lane will cause accidents.
 Blame, criticism, and accusations are about your partner.
 Don't go there.

 2. Focus on what makes sense

 in what your partner says to you.
 Assume that even if your partner expresses his or her concerns clumsily or offensively, they are valid and important concerns that you need to hear.
-Learning how to fix a relationship involves listening to learn, not defending yourself or showing what's wrong with what you are hearing.
+Learning how to fix a relationship involves being a good listener.
+That means listening to learn, not defending yourself or showing what's wrong with what you are hearing.

 3. Keep a sunny climate.

 Thunderstorms with big winds of anger will blow you out of each other's lives.
 If your emotions are getting stormy, take a break and return to talking when you both have returned to a calmer, sunnier mood.
 Negative emotions lead to hurt feelings as either partner may say something they regret.

 Treat each other consistently with the respect, consideration and affection you would show to someone whom you truly treasure.
 Spend time together enjoying each other's company.